EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

    17   return true, newly_formed_weights
 ```

-#### 2.3.3.
+#### 2.2.3.
 Complexity Analysis

 - **Time Complexity**: $O(k_{max} \cdot k^{|V|})$ where $k_{max}$ is the final optimal k, and $|V|$ is the number of vertices.
 The $k^{|V|}$ term represents the worst-case number of nodes in the search tree for the backtracking algorithm for a given k.
 - **Space Complexity**: $O(|V| + |E| + k)$ for the graph representation, recursion stack, and the used weights array.
 - **Optimization**: The primary optimization is the iterative increase of k, which ensures the first solution found is optimal.
 The search itself uses simple conflict detection as its pruning method.

-### 2.4.
+### 2.3.
 Heuristic Algorithm Design

-The heuristic algorithm employs a dual-mode approach with both accurate and fast variants.
+The heuristic algorithm employs a dual-mode approach with both intelligent and fast variants.
-        The accurate mode uses randomized multi-attempt greedy search with intelligent conflict resolution,
+        The intelligent mode uses randomized multi-attempt greedy search with intelligent conflict resolution,
         making multiple attempts to find valid labelings using different vertex orderings and randomized label
         selection.
 It prioritizes vertices by degree and failure history, assigns labels using conflict
         minimization scoring, and incorporates backjumping to recover from local conflicts.
 The fast mode